fboender/mcplayeredit/README.txt

     New World> give 64 264
     Added 64 x Diamond in slot 3

+	New World> give 264
+	Added 64 x Diamond in slot 4

+	New World> give 128 Log
+	Added 64 x Log in slot 5
+	Added 64 x Log in slot 6

     New World> bookmark Pit of DOOM
     Bookmark 'Pit of DOOM' created.